Codecademy/docs/documentation/content-standards.md

   - Where applicable, 1 or more Glossaries describing the methods and keywords in a language that relate to topic X
     - Example: The [List Methods glossary for Python](https://github.com/Codecademy/codepedia-content/tree/main/content/python/glossaries/list-methods).
 (Note: This example is not related to the What is a Comment? and Comments in Python encyclopedia entries).

-Notably, this structure means that you do not have to explain any language-agnostic concepts in an "X in \<language>" encyclopedia entry—-the reader can read the "What is X" entry to learn that!
+Notably, this structure means that you do not have to explain any language-agnostic concepts in an "X in \<language>" encyclopedia entry—the reader can read the "What is X" entry to learn that!

 ### Components of an Entry